CANopenNode/CANopenSocket/README.md

 including **Ubuntu**, **Beaglebone Black** and **Raspberry PI**.
 It is possible to run tests described below without real CAN interface, because Linux kernel already contains virtual CAN interface.

-CANopenSocket consists of two applocations: **canopend**, which runs in background, and **canopencomm**, command interface for SDO and NMT master.
+CANopenSocket consists of two applications: **canopend**, which runs in background, and **canopencomm**, command interface for SDO and NMT master.

 ### canopend
 **canopend** is an implementation of CANopen device with master functionality.
 It runs within three threads.
 Realtime thread processes CANopen SYNC and PDO objects.
 Mainline thread processes other non time critical objects.
 Both are nonblocking.
 Command interface thread is blocking.
 It accepts